-When using these electrodes as part of the welding process additional potential hazards are likely:
+When using these electrodes as part of the welding process additional potential hazards are likely.
+These are:

-Electric shock from the welding equipment or electrode.
-This can be fatal.
-Hot metal spatter and heat, which can cause burns to the hand and body, and may cause fire if in contact with combustible materials.

-UV, IR and light radiation from the arc, which can produce 'arc eye' and possible eye damage to unprotected eyes.
-WEAR SUITABLE PROTECTIVE EQUIPMENT.

-Fumes produced from the welding consumable, material being welded, and the arc radiation:
+- Electric shock from the welding equipment or electrode.
+This can be fatal. - Hot metal spatter and heat, which can cause burns to the hand and body, and may cause fire if in contact with combustible materials. - UV, IR and light radiation from the arc, which can produce 'arc eye' and possible eye damage to unprotected eyes.
+WEAR SUITABLE PROTECTIVE EQUIPMENT. - Fumes produced from the welding consumable, material being welded, and the arc radiation.
+These consist of: - Particulate fume such as complex metal oxides, fluorides, and silicates from the weld materials - Gaseous fume such as ozone and nitrogen oxides from the action of arc radiation on the atmosphere, and carbon monoxide and dioxide from the dissociation of some flux constituents during welding.

-- · Particulate fume such as complex metal oxides, fluorides, and silicates from the weld materials. - Gaseous fume such as ozone and nitrogen oxides from the action of arc radiation on the atmosphere, and carbon monoxide and dioxide from the dissociation and reaction of some of the flux constituents. - SHORT TERM INHALATION OF THESE FUMES AND GASES MAY LEAD TO IRRITATION OF THE NOSE, THROAT AND EYES.
+SHORT TERM INHALATION OF THESE FUMES AND GASES MAY LEAD TO IRRITATION OF THE NOSE, THROAT AND EYES.

-- LONG TERM OVEREXPOSURE OR INHALATION OF HIGH LEVELS OF FUMES MAY RESULT IN HARMFUL EFFECTS TO THE RESPIRATORY SYSTEM, CENTRAL NERVOUS SYSTEM AND LUNGS. - LOCAL EXTRACTION AND /OR VENTILATION SHOULD BE USED TO ENSURE THAT ALL HAZARDOUS INGREDIENTS IN THE FUME ARE KEPT BELOW THEIR INDIVIDUAL OCCUPATIONAL EXPOSURE STANDARDS IN THE WELDER'S AND OTHER WORKERS' BREATHING ZONES.
+LONG TERM OVEREXPOSURE OR INHALATION OF HIGH LEVELS OF FUME MAY RESULT IN HARMFUL EFFECTS TO THE RESPIRATORY SYSTEM, CENTRAL NERVOUS SYSTEM AND LUNGS.

+LOCAL EXTRACTION AND /OR VENTILATION SHOULD BE USED TO ENSURE THAT ALL HAZARDOUS

+INGREDIENTS IN THE FUME ARE KEPT BELOW THEIR INDIVIDUAL OCCUPATIONAL EXPOSURE STANDARDS

+IN THE WELDER'S AND OTHER WORKERS' BREATHING ZONES

-NOTE: If welding is performed on plated or coated materials such as galvanised steel, excessive fume may be produced which contains additional hazardous components, and may result in metal fume fever and other health effects.
+NOTE; If welding is performed on plated or coated materials such as galvanised steel, excessive fume may be produced which contains additional hazardous components, and may result in metal fume fever and other health effects.

-FIRST AID MEASURES
+4. FIRST AID MEASURES

 No first aid measures should be required for the unused electrode consumables.
-During welding:
+During welding nhalation